bryandiazdev/workout-tracker/AUTH0_DEPLOYMENT_FIX.md

 1. Visit your application at https://workout-tracker-rose.vercel.app
 2. Click on the login button
 3. You should be redirected to the Auth0 login page
 4. After logging in, you should be redirected back to your application

 ## Troubleshooting

 If you encounter any issues:

-1. **Check browser console**: Look for any errors related to Auth0 or environment variables
+1. **Check browser console**: Look for any Auth0 configuration logs to verify variables were injected

 2. **Verify environment variables in Vercel**:
    ```bash